UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team22-visuomotor-policy.md

 * Instance Contrastive Pairs (ICP): as in MoCo, two augmented views of the same image form a positive pair, encouraging general visual discriminability.
 * Action Contrastive Pairs (ACP): two different images are treated as a positive pair if their associated actions are sufficiently similar (e.g., steering angles within a predefined threshold), regardless of visual similarity.

 By jointly optimizing ICP and ACP objectives, ACO encourages representations that preserve general visual structure while emphasizing action-consistent features.
-This dual-objective design allows the model to retain the benefits of instance discrimination while mitigating its tendency to overfit to appearance-level cues.
+This dual-objective design allows the model to retain the benefits of instance discrimination while mitigating its tendency to overfit to appearance-level features.

 #### Pseudo Action Label Generation

-A central challenge in applying ACP at scale is the lack of action annotations in in-the-wild data such as YouTube videos.
+A challenge in applying ACP at scale is the lack of action annotations in in-the-wild data such as YouTube videos.
 To address this, Zhang et al. train an inverse dynamics model on the NuScenes dataset, where ground-truth ego-motion actions are available.
 Given consecutive frames $$ (o_t, o_{t+1}) $$, the inverse dynamics model predicts the corresponding control action

 $$
 \hat{a}*t = h(o_t, o*{t+1}),